 All short-listed students will be contacted by early December (this is why it is important to list student contact details rather than school details).
 Students who have not been short-listed will not be invited to bring in their work.

 If students leave school after the VCE exams their school email is often discontinued.
-Email will be the main way of contacting exhibitors during event preparation so we need a personal email that will continue well into 2017.
+Email will be the main way of contacting exhibitors/filmmakers during event preparation so we need a personal email that will continue well into the following year.

 Thousands of applications are received and it takes time to process these and prepare them for the selection panel to view.
-The panel start meeting a few days after the deadline, and must work to a strict deadline to ensure works are ready for display when Top Arts opens in March 2018.
+The panel start meeting a few days after the deadline.
+The Season team works to a very strict timeline to ensure that your work is ready for exhibition in Top Arts in early March.